kbarber/rack-oauth2-server/README.md

 ### Step 4: Protect Your Path

-Rack::OAuth2::Server intercepts all incoming requests and looks for an Authorization header that uses `OAuth` authentication scheme, like so:
+Rack::OAuth2::Server intercepts all incoming requests and looks for an Authorization header that uses `Bearer` authentication scheme, like so:

 ```
-Authorization: OAuth e57807eb99f8c29f60a27a75a80fec6e
+Authorization: Bearer e57807eb99f8c29f60a27a75a80fec6e
 ```

 It can also support the `oauth_token` query parameter or form field, if you set `param_authentication` to true.
 This